-Trying to plan a garden based on the meaning of flowers might not be as wise as designing around growing requirements or color, but it can be a lot of fun when creating a floral display or a bouquet of flowers to give as a gift.
+Trying to plan a garden based on the meaning of flowers might not be as wise as designing around the plants' growing requirements or coordinating colors, but it can be a lot of fun when creating a floral display or a bouquet of flowers to give as a gift.

 Personalizing Your Flower Arrangements and Bouquets

 Declaring your love through flowers has been made so simple for you, you don't even have to think about it.
 It is no coincidence that baby's breath (Gypsophila sp.) and ferns are included with your roses.
 While the roses convey love, the baby's breath means everlasting love and the ferns add sincerity.
 But you can always make your floral love note a bit more personal.
 Red tulips are an outright delectation of love.
 If you want to be more subtle, small sunflowers signal adoration, jonquils show desire and violets let the receiver know they occupy your thoughts.

 Leaves and Placement of Flowers Speak, Too